Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 6 - Antivirus and Security Software/Chapter6-Antivirus_and_Security_Software.md

 * "Do you **guarantee** your virus removal work?"
 * "Will you **back up my data** before starting?"
 * "How will you help **prevent this** from happening again?"
+* "Do you use a layered security approach for cleanup?"

 ***